nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/nest3_handling_connections.rst

 Collocated synapses
 ~~~~~~~~~~~~~~~~~~~
 It is now possible to create connections with several synapses simultaneously.
 The different synapse dictionaries will
 then be applied to each source-target pair.
-To create these collocated synapses, :py:func:`.CollocatedSynapses` must be used
+To create these collocated synapses, :py:class:`.CollocatedSynapses` must be used
 as the ``syn_spec`` argument of :py:func:`.Connect`, instead of the usual syn_spec dictionary argument.
 The constructor
 ``CollocatedSynapses()`` takes dictionaries as arguments.